carbonblack/cb-event-forwarder/README.md

   ]
 }
 ```
 ## Building from source

-It is recommended to use golang 1.6.4.
+It is recommended to use the latest avialable golang toolchain for your environment

+Go-Plugin support is crucial to the plugin implementation and is subject to bugs in MacOSX, therefore plugins can not be at present supported on that system.
+(Although the forwarder as a whole, and the standard outoputs will work just fine)

 Setup your GOPATH environment variable.
 See [https://golang.org/doc/code.html#GOPATH](https://golang.org/doc/code.html#GOPATH) for details